 Some semi-automatic espresso machines come with a Panarello wand that injects air into the milk which makes the frothing easier.

-You can use several types or wands such as plastic Panarello wand, chrome Panarello wand or latte art Panarello wand.
+You can use several types of wands such as plastic Panarello wand, chrome Panarello wand, or latte art Panarello wand.
 They all get the job done but there are differences that might make you prefer one or the other.

 A prosumer espresso machine is just what you need to obtain a good latte art.
 These espresso machines are copying the skills of the professional ones used in bars and coffee shops.
 But they are more affordable and easier to use.